OmegaCreations/ConstructionCompany-Management-System/readme.md

 # Main Concepts of the Application (Polish at the bottom)

 ## Frontend

 ### Why Vite?

 - A great bundler with fast application builds.

 ### Module Descriptions:

 - I am using plain React (instead of something like Remix) to demonstrate skills in this project—hence the use of plain CSS.
 - **React-router:** for routing within the application.
 - **Redux:** to manage user state (logged in/logged out + worker/manager roles).

 ## Backend

 ### Application Functionality:

 - **MVC architecture** (Model, View, Controller).
 - **User authentication** using JWT tokenization.

 ### Module Descriptions:

 - **TypeScript:** Useful for type-checking logic, especially in larger applications.
 - **Node.js + Express:** Backend framework.
 - **pg:** A module for connecting to a PostgreSQL database.
 - **Helmet:** Provides basic security measures for Express apps (e.g., against cross-site scripting).
 - **dotenv:** Ensures sensitive information like keys, addresses, and passwords (e.g., for databases) are not exposed.
 - **Nodemon:** Automatically reloads the server after changes, eliminating the need to restart it manually.
+- **jsonwebtoken** - JWT
+- **bcrypt** - password encryption

 ### File Structure Description:

 To understand the file structure below, I created a simple `/api/hello` endpoint in `app.ts`.
 Following the imports used to handle this endpoint will provide insight into the flow of the architecture.

 - **middlewares:** Intercepts and modifies requests (e.g., JWT verification).
 - **routes:** Defines API routes (e.g., `/api/auth`, `/api/employees`).
 Determines which endpoints handle specific HTTP requests and delegates these to controllers.
 - **controllers:** Handles HTTP requests.
 Receives data and delegates business logic to services.
 Typically does not store complex logic but manages data flow between the client and database.
 - **services:** Contains business logic (e.g., database queries, computations, data validation, data transformations, and interactions with external APIs).
 This is where more complex logic resides, but it does not store data; instead, it operates on data passed from controllers or models.
 - **models:** Defines database schemas (in this case, for PostgreSQL).
 Usually contains logic for database queries and defines structures that map to database tables.
 - **utils:** Helper functions (e.g., password hashing, JWT generation, data validators, etc.).
 - **config:** Configuration for the database, environment variables, etc.
 - **app.ts:** Server configuration and main entry file.
 - **server.ts:** Application startup.

 # Główne koncepty aplikacji (English at the top)